 Jeremy ran his race fully, and finished well.
-In his extraordinary sufferings he carried his cross with courage and dignity, and in being unfailingly kind to all others in spite of it all.
+In his extraordinary sufferings he carried his cross with courage and dignity, and in his unfailing kindness to all others in spite of it all.
 He now knows the love of Jesus face-to-face, and yes, we miss him terribly, his funny, smart and loving presence, yet we will rejoin and rejoice with him on the resurrection morn.
-Eternal life is now a whisper away from my soul at all times, and as I walk gently with a deep hole in my heart until that day when all suffering, pain, sorrow, crying, tears and death are forever abolished.
+Eternal life is now a whisper away from my soul at all times, and deepening within, and as I walk gently with a gaping hole in my heart until that day when all suffering, pain, sorrow, crying, tears and death are forever abolished.

 - O Jeremy!
 O Jeremy!
 An Ode from a Father Who Desperately Loves His Son [YouTube reading: click here (5:42)]

 - Memorial Service Celebration, February 8, 2020, Covenant Presbyterian Church, Simsbury, CT, with slide show of Jeremy’s life following [YouTube: click here (1:17:20)].
 There are three songs in the original service, the third of which is copyright and cannot be uploaded here: 1) I know That You are Good (5:19: Big Daddy Weave: click here); 2) Danny Boy (5:51 Roy Orbison; click here); 3) I Can Only Imagine (4:06: MercyMe: click here).
 They were each removed before it was known which one as copyrighted.